2009 Sikkim Legislative Assembly election

 The Sikkim Legislative Assembly election of 2009 took place in April 2009, concurrently with the 2009 Indian general election.
 The elections were held in the state for all 32 legislative assembly seats along with the third phase of 2009 Indian general elections on 30 April 2009.
 The results were declared on 5 May 2009.
 The Sikkim Democratic Front (SDF) further strengthened their majority in the Sikkim Assembly by winning all the seats.
 Incumbent Chief Minister Pawan Kumar Chamling's Government returned for an unprecedented fourth consecutive term having won previous elections in 1994, 1999, and 2004.

 Previous Assembly

 In the 2004 Sikkim Legislative Assembly election, the SDF almost had a clean-sweep winning 31 of the 32 seats in the state.
 Congress was the only other party to win any seats, winning the Sangha seat that is reserved for the monks and nuns of Sikkim's many monasteries.
-P.K.
-Chamling led SDF had already formed the previous two Governments in Sikkim having first formed the Government after the 1994 election, when they won 19 seats within a year of the party being formed), and then again after the 1999 election, when they increased their tally to 24 seats.
-Chamling's third term began on May 21, 2004, when he and his 11cabinate ministers were sworn in by the then Governor of Sikkim V. Rama Rao.
+The Chamling-led SDF had already formed the previous two Governments in Sikkim having first formed the Government after the 1994 election, when they won 19 seats within a year of the party being formed), and then again after the 1999 election, when they increased their tally to 24 seats.
+Chamling's third term began on May 21, 2004, when he and his 11 cabinate ministers were sworn in by the then Governor of Sikkim V. Rama Rao.